SWIFTSIM/swiftsim/doc/RTD/source/ExternalPotentials/index.rst

 Implemented External Potentials
 -------------------------------

-Currently there are several potentials implemented in SWIFT, on this page we give a short overview of the potentials that are implemented in the code:
+Currently there are several potentials implemented in SWIFT.
+On this page we give a short overview of the potentials that are implemented in the code:

 1. No potential (none)